time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 Timelink uses a dual model to represent historical information.

--   A *text-based source-oriented data model* is used to transcribe sources with little loss of information.
+-   A *source-oriented text-oriented data model* is used to transcribe sources with little loss of information.
--   A *person-oriented model*, that consolidates biographical data, handles inference of networks and reversible record linking
+-   A *person-oriented relational database model*, consolidates biographical data, handles inference of networks and reversible record linking

 The ``Kleio`` notation (Manfred Thaller) is used for source-oriented data input.

-A relational database structure is used to store person-oriented data together with original source context.
+A relational database structure is used to store person-oriented data, keeping the original source context.

 A special software, *the Kleio translator* processes text transcriptions of the sources in ``kleio`` notation and generates data for the the person-oriented database.

-This solves the inevitable tension between a source-oriented model and an analytical model.
+This solves the inevitable tension between a source-oriented model, that aims to preserve the rich complexity of the data source and an analytical mode that requires a formal representation of data and the expression of complex queries.

 ## The Source Oriented Model

-Uses a containment structure of ``source->act->persons`` and ``objects``.
+Uses a containment structure of ``source->act/events->persons`` and ``objects``.

 The *source oriented model* uses a number of key terms in a formal way:
 ``source``, ``act``, ``person``, ``object``, ``function``, ``attribute``